Amendment VC152 introduced a more streamlined and consistent approach to the development of residential aged care facilities.

 What was the scope of the project?

-The scope of the reform process as part of this project was limited to technical design elements of the built form of an RAC development.
+The scope of the reform process as part of this project was limited to technical design elements of the built form of a residential aged care development.
 This includes features such as building height, setback and landscaping.
 Post construction operations and related medical or care related issues were not part of the scope of the project.

 You may also be interested in . . .